-Update your DeaconSource profile if you change your major or career preference.
+Update your Handshake profile if you change your major or career preference.
+The Handshake link will show you videos on getting started and tips to make your career-related search easier.
 Updating your profile will help us keep track of your interests so you can be up-to-date on relevant career events and opportunities.
 Don’t miss out on opportunities with an old profile!

 Career Course 320

-Take CNS 320, Strategic Job Search, to learn how to professionally market yourself to employers.
+Take EDU 320, Strategic Job Search, to learn how to professionally market yourself to employers.

 Narrow Career Direction

 Now that your major course work is well underway, it’s time to focus on your career path options.
-Explore your values, interests, skills, and personality through our recommended self-assessments, Strong Interest Inventory or Focus2.
+Explore your values, interests, skills, and personality through our recommended self-assessments.
 Even if you know your intended career path, taking one of our assessments may help confirm your decision or teach you more about your professional skills.
 Explore possible career paths on Vault.com and meet with a Career Counselor to discuss your options.